KevinAlavik/kevinalavik.github.io/content/posts/why-uefi-is-bloat-and-bios-was-better.md

 > ⚠️ **Note:** This post contains **AI-generated** content and expresses strong opinions intended for **rhetorical or entertainment purposes**.
 It may exaggerate for effect and **does not reflect a balanced technical analysis**

-## Why UEFI is Bloat and Computers Belong in the 90s

 Remember when computers just worked?
 You'd hit the power button, hear a satisfying beep, and be greeted by a simple blue screen with white text.
 No bloated firmware, no cryptic secure boot errors — just your trusty BIOS doing its job like a champion.

 Then along came UEFI, bringing with it a mountain of complexity nobody asked for.